-For the REAP, funding will only be provided to projects that are proposed for implementation on properties engaged in agricultural operations as defined below and located in California:
+For the REAP, funding will only be provided to projects proposed for implementation on properties engaged in agricultural operations as defined below and located in California:

 "Agricultural operations" means (1) the growing or harvesting of crops from soil, and the raising of plants at wholesale nurseries, but not retail nurseries, or the raising of fowl or animals for the primary purpose of making a profit, providing a livelihood, or conducting agricultural research or instruction by an educational institution, or (2) agricultural crop preparation services such as packinghouses, cotton gins, nut hullers and processors, dehydrators, and feed and grain mills.
-Agricultural crop preparation services include only the first processing after harvest, not subsequent processing, canning, or other similar activities."
+Agricultural crop preparation services include only the first processing after harvest, not subsequent processing, canning, or other similar activities.
+Forestry products or operations are not considered for the purposes of REAP.